How To Generate Data-Backed Social Media Campaign Ideas

 - Which are we weakest on?
 If you’re looking to build a following on a network where your struggling, a coordinated campaign could help.

 - Is the idea for this campaign best suited to one particular network over another?
 Use your best judgment.
-If your brand is highly visual, then visual net
+If your brand is highly visual, then visual networks may be best.
+If not, you may need to consider how you will create graphics, or choose less visually-intensive networks.

 - Could this campaign benefit from a custom hashtag?
 Read our guide on hashtags to determine whether it makes sense to include one in your campaign.
 Again, this will depend largely on the networks and audience you’re targeting.